h-builds/h-builds/README.md

 ### 🏗️ Featured Ecosystem

-I build digital products that balance extreme technical performance with strategic human intent and AI orchestration.
+I lead autonomous agents to deliver digital ecosystems that prioritize deterministic performance over manual syntax.
+My role is to bridge the gap between high-level strategic intent (MBA) and AI-augmented execution, ensuring that 100% of the code is orchestrated with precision, safety, and 10x velocity.

 #### [📦 NexusWMS: Agentic Warehouse Orchestration](https://github.com/h-builds/nexus-wms) *(Phase 4: Total integration)*
 **The Governance Layer | Modular Monolith & AI-Assisted Orchestration**